 Value for Your Money

 You need a term life insurance policy that gives you value for all the premiums you pay to sustain it.
-You may, therefore, want to consider the policies that come with extra incentives such as disability clause or long term care.
+You may, therefore, want to consider the policies that come with extra incentives such as disability clauses or long term care.

 Another addition mentioned earlier is the return of a portion of the premiums paid if the insurance contract expires before you die.